jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 review
 *********************************************************************************

-I can solve the `TypeError <https://docs.python.org/3/library/exceptions.html?highlight=AssertionError#TypeError>`_ by making sure things are called in the way they are defined.
+I ran tests for `TypeError <https://docs.python.org/3/library/exceptions.html?highlight=AssertionError#TypeError>`_ with objects that are not callable and :ref:`function<functions>` signatures.

 ----